 The next part of note 1 on Matthew 5:8 tells us why we must be pure in our heart:

 “Our spirit is the organ by which we receive Christ (John 1:12; 3:6), whereas our heart is the ground where Christ as the seed of life grows (13:19).
 For the kingdom of the heavens we need to be poor in spirit, empty in our spirit, that we may receive Christ.
 Also, we need to be pure, single, in our heart that Christ may grow in us without frustration.”

-When we believed in Jesus Christ as our Saviour, we received Him into our human spirit and we’re born again with the divine life of God.
+When we believed in Jesus Christ as our Savior, we received Him into our human spirit and were born again with the divine life of God.
 But Christ doesn’t just want to be received by us; He also wants to grow in us, in our heart.

 The Bible tells us our heart is composed of our mind, emotion, will, and conscience.
 In order for Christ to grow freely in us, we need to be pure in heart, that is, single in our purpose and our goal.
 This is for the kingdom of the heavens and accomplishes God’s will.

 What causes our heart not to be pure?

 Our heart can be made impure by all kinds of things, not just sinful or evil matters.
 Actually, our heart is not pure if it seeks anything other than the Lord Jesus.